eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 ### MQTT

-Interaction with other Vehicle Apps or the cloud is enabled by using a Mosquitto MQTT Broker.
+Interaction with other _Vehicle Apps_ or the cloud is enabled by using a Mosquitto MQTT Broker.
 When using the provided template repository you can start a MQTT Broker as part the local runtime.
 More information can be found [here](/docs/run_runtime_services_locally.md).

-In the [quickstart section](/docs/tutorials/quickstart.md) about the Vehicle App, you already tested sending MQTT messages to the app.
+In the [quickstart section](/docs/tutorials/quickstart.md) about the _Vehicle App_, you already tested sending MQTT messages to the app.
 In the previous sections, you generally saw how to use `Vehicle Models`, `DataPoints` and `GRPC Services`.
 In this section, you will learn how to combine them with MQTT.

 In order to receive and process MQTT messages inside your app, simply use the `VehicleApp::subscribeTopic(<topic>)` method provided by the SDK: